kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <a name="behind-the-scenes"></a>
 ## Behind The Scenes

-Some interesting points about how `kdz` works behind the scenes:
+Some interesting points about how kdz works behind the scenes:

-* Obviously, `kdz` was built with Node.
+* Obviously, kdz was built with Node.
-* [commander](https://www.npmjs.com/package/commander "Read about the npm commander module") was the key package used to build the tool.
+* [commander](https://www.npmjs.com/package/commander "Read about the npm commander module") was the key package used to build this tool.
 It's what I used to configure the commands and options.
 * [q](https://www.npmjs.com/package/q "Read about the npm q module") was used to manage [JS Promises](https://promisesaplus.com/ "Read the Promises/A+ specification").
 Node runs things asynchronously and I need to make sure that a certain step didn't run until some other steps ran before it. q properly managed that process.
 * The [download](https://www.npmjs.com/package/download "Read about the npm download module") and [download-status](https://www.npmjs.com/package/download-status "Read about the npm download-status module") modules work together to download files from the repo and display how the download is progressing.
-* [chalk](https://www.npmjs.com/package/chalk "Read about the npm chalk module") adds some pretty sweet coloring to outputted console statements.
+* [chalk](https://www.npmjs.com/package/chalk "Read about the npm chalk module") adds some pretty sweet coloring to the outputted console statements.

 <a name="todo"></a>
 ## What's Left To Do
 A lot.
 The repo's README has a [TODO list](https://github.com/kaidez/kdz#todowish-list "Read the TODO list on the kdz repo") of things I need/want to do, but here are the main things:

-* __get `kdz` working on Windows:__ in this day and age, there's no good reason for a Node app to work on Unix-like systems only.
-Microsoft's done far too much good work in getting Node to work on their operating systems and Azure: I think `kdz` should respect that.
+* __get kdz working on Windows:__ we're at the point where there's no good reason for a Node app to work on Unix-like systems only.
+Microsoft's done far too much good work in getting Node to work on their operating systems and Azure: I think kdz should respect that.

-* __make the Promises neater:__ I've played with Promises before but this was the first project that I REALLY used them.
-I used them primarily to make sure the app logging happens in the proper sequence and while I'm (pretty) sure that I implemented them properly based on the q documentation, the code is spaghetti-like.
-I'd like to focus on cleaning it up is possible.
+* __make the Promises neater:__ I used Promises primarily to make sure the console logging happened in the proper order and while I'm (pretty) sure I implemented them properly, the code is spaghetti-like.
+I'd like to try and clean it up.

-* __make a small library:__ I spent a day looking at spots where the code was repetitive, then placing that code in a reusable function that all the spots could use.
+* __make a small library of methods:__ I spent a day looking at spots where the code was repetitive, then placing that code in a reusable function that all the spots could use.
 There are other spots that can use this: lots of spots use [Node's fs.open() method](https://nodejs.org/api/fs.html#fs_fs_open_path_flags_mode_callback "Read about Node fs.open") to check for the existence of a given file or folder.
-Making that code chunk reusable makes sense.
+Placing that chunk in a library with a bunch of other reusable methods makes sense.

-* __make the options run on their own:__ Right now, the `--gitignore`, `--less`, `--sass` and `--wordpress` won't run unless they're passed as options to commands.
+* __make the options run on their own:__ right now, the `--gitignore`, `--less`, `--sass` and `--wordpress` won't run unless they're passed as options to commands.
 In other words, running `kdz app` will scaffold a basic project but if I want to download Sass files sometime after that, I would have to run `kdz app -s`.
 Sass files should be able to be download without the `app` command so I'm working on that.

 <a name="further-reading"></a>